 will go into a new open_tag

-method; all the cases for close
+method and all the cases for

-tags will go into a new close_tag
+close tags will go into a new close_tag

-having a case for text tokens our browser can just call the existing
+longer needed because our browser can just call the existing

-method directly:
+method directly.

 class Layout: